 - 1. Are a U.S. citizen or an eligible non-citizen - 2.
 Are making satisfactory academic progress as defined in the catalog - 3.
-Are not in default on a prior loan or do not owe a refund on a grant or scholarship - 4.
-Registered with the Selective Service (males only) - 5.
-Demonstrate financial need.
+Are not in default on a prior loan or do not owe a refund on a grant or scholarship

-Federal, State, and campus aid is awarded on the basis of need.
-Need is the difference between your costs (tuition, room, board, books, supplies, and personal expenses) and the amount that you and your family are expected to pay as determined by a standard formula established by Congress and regulated by the Department of Education.
-This amount is called the Expected Family Contribution (EFC).
-Thus, COST - EFC = NEED.
-The basis for determining the expected family contribution at Maine Maritime Academy is the Free Application for Federal Student Aid (FAFSA), provided by the U.S. Department of Education.
+Some Federal, State, and institutional aid is awarded on the basis of financial need.
+"Need" is defined as the difference between your costs (tuition, fees, meals, housing, books, supplies, and personal expenses) and the Student Aid Index (SAI) established by Congress and regulated by the Department of Education (COST - SAI = NEED).
+To determine your SAI, students seeking financial assistance should submit the Free Application for Federal Student Aid (FAFSA) online at www.studentaid.gov as soon as possible after October 1 each year.

-Students applying for financial assistance should submit a FAFSA to the Federal Student Aid Programs Office as soon as possible after October 1.
-Applications are online at www.fafsa.ed.gov.
-Re-application for financial aid is required for each academic year that the student wishes to be considered for financial assistance.
 Parent and student tax returns and a verification worksheet may be required.
-Call or <a href="mailto:emai
+Call (207) 326-2339, email, or stop by the Financial Aid Office in Quick Hall with any questions regarding the financial aid process.